mabde7/CS351Group8/README.md

 **Q4a:** How will your group handle situations when there is conflict in your group?
 **Q4b:** How will your group handle situations when a member is not contributing enough?

-**Example:**
-*If there is a disagreement on direction, we will resolve it with a unanimous vote.*
-*If team members do not pull their weight, the team will politely remind them of their duties.*
-*If they continue to not pull their weight, then they will get another warning and a chance to start being more productive.*
+**Answer:**
+If we ever disagree, we will have a healhty discussion on what is wrong, then hopefully resolve it with those discussions, with worst case go to a vote

+We will let them know how we feel, and give them one last chance to try and get them to work, before taking it to the TA and the professor

 ---